 The Car Connection Jaguar F-Pace Overview

-The F-Pace shares some of its design cues with the automaker's new XE and XF sedans—no surprise, since it's part of the same compact to mid-size family of vehicles.
-It's the opposite of sibling Land Rover's straight-edged shapes; the F-Pace has gently curving rear quarters, four mesh grilles on its front end, a signature LED lighting pattern embedded in its slim headlights, and semi-circular taillights also rendered in LEDs.
+The F-Pace is distantly related to the XE and XF sedans, and shares some powertrains.
+It's the opposite of corporate-sibling Land Rover's straight-edged shapes; the F-Pace has gently curving rear quarters, four mesh grilles on its front end, a signature LED lighting pattern embedded in its slim headlights, and semi-circular taillights also rendered in LEDs.

 With the F-Pace, Jaguar finally has a crossover SUV that consumers craved.
 By itself, the model doubled the number of new cars Jaguar sells each year.

 MORE: Read our 2020 Jaguar F-Pace review